Skatteetaten/mockmvc-extensions-kotlin/README.md

 the WireMock stubs generated will contain a wildcard for the placeholder.
 This means that both the path `/test/123` and `/test/abc` will match.

+Header values will also be checked if they contain a value and not a specific value.
+Meaning that a Header with `Bearer abc123` will also match `Bearer 12345`.

 For information on how to setup the contract consumer see the [Spring Cloud Contract documentation](https://cloud.spring.io/spring-cloud-contract/spring-cloud-contract.html#_client_side)

 ### Build script